shrey-goyal1/Bill-Tracking-System/README.md

    - Start XAMPP and navigate to `http://localhost/bill-tracking-system` in your browser.

 ## Usage
-- Login: Use the provided credentials to log in as a Department Head, Unit Head, Accounts Head, or Superuser.
+- **Login**: Use the provided credentials to log in as a Department Head, Unit Head, Accounts Head, or Superuser.
-- Dashboard Navigation: Access your dashboard to view, approve, or reject bills.
+- **Dashboard Navigation**: Access your dashboard to view, approve, or reject bills.
-- Bill Submission: Submit new bills via the submission form.
+- **Bill Submission**: Submit new bills via the submission form.
 Track the status of your submitted bills through the dashboard.
-- Notifications: Receive email notifications for any updates on the bills.
+- **Notifications**: Receive email notifications for any updates on the bills.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.